moosetechnology/FamixDiff/resources/docs/DevelopperDocumentation.md

 	 ^ true
 ```

 Once the algorithm finishes, all dynamically generated code is removed.
 This eliminates the need for developers to invalidate caches when updating comparison methods.
+This is done in `FamixDiffResolver>>#removeFamixDiffCaches`.

 ## Diff between associations